constructor21/peal_web_v2/README.md

 TODO:

-Delete Campaign Firestore action
-SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material style Make the web icon logo the peal logo (favicon.ico) Center drag and drop button
+SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material style Delete Campaign Firestore action
+Save media content to firebase

-Make the drag and drop content appear on the screen [gestalt video player] Order the campaigns
+Make the web icon logo the peal logo (favicon.ico) Order the campaigns
-Stripe
+Add a billing link in navbar: Stripe Integration

 Make the repo private
-Have Aaron fork the repo
 Add security rules
 Host the website